elsehow/text-commander/README.md

 will try to match each template string, **in order**, executing the appropriate function if a match is found.

+**if no match is found, cmdr will return `false`**. otherwise, cmdr will return the match object (a truthy value, the same object passed into the command's listed function).

 ## license

 BSD